nczarli/nczarli/README.md

 ### Hi there, I'm Nikodem Czarlinski 👋

 I am a third year Engineering Student at the University of Cambridge.
 Apart from that I have worked as a full stack developer for firms and student run societies.
-I currently write regular equity research reports.
+I currently write equity research reports for clients.

 #### Contributions Towards Websites :computer: